When my children were young, I learned that sometimes you literally have to have a fire lit under you to appreciate how dear those close to you are.

-One warm spring morning the kids were watching an old episode of Little House on the Prairie, “Barn Burner”.
+One warm summer morning the kids were watching an old episode of Little House on the Prairie, “Barn Burner”.
 After it was over, they asked if they could go outside and play.

 “Sure,” I said.
 It was my intention to go out and work in our garden anyway.
 I just had a few dishes to wash up first.
 As I was washing the dishes, suddenly I saw a dust devil at the end of the barn.
 It was the first one I had ever seen close up.
 It looked like a very tiny tornado.
 It swirled for a few moments and then it was gone.

 Just as I was turning my attention back to the soapy dishwater, another dust devil caught my eye.
 It was almost a twin to the first one: in the same spot, the same size, and lasting about as long.
 Although I was new to dust devils, I had heard that lightning doesn’t strike twice in the same place and I was pretty sure that dust devils didn’t either.
 I thought maybe I should go outside and check on the kids.

 When calling the kids didn’t get a response, I decided to look for them in the out buildings, starting with the barn.
 Our barn was full-sized, but empty except for a few hay bales the previous owners had left behind.
 As I walked towards the barn, I saw another wisp of gray drifting out of the barn door and I smelled an odd smell.
 Was something burning?

 My heart started beating faster as suddenly I realized that the dust devils I had seen from my kitchen window were more likely smoke.